SciML/JumpProcesses.jl/docs/src/jump_types.md

 [`MassActionJump`](@ref), or a [`VariableRateJump`](@ref).

-Each individual type of jump that can occur is represented through (implicitly or explicitly) specifying two pieces of information; a `rate` function (i.e. intensity or propensity) for the jump and an `affect!` function for the jump.
+Each individual type of jump that can occur is represented through (implicitly or explicitly) specifying two pieces of information; a `rate` function (i.e., intensity or propensity) for the jump and an `affect!` function for the jump.
 The former gives the probability per time a particular jump can occur given the current state of the system, and hence determines the time at which jumps can happen.
-The later specifies the instantaneous change in the state of the system when the jump occurs.
+The latter specifies the instantaneous change in the state of the system when the jump occurs.

 A specific jump type is a [`VariableRateJump`](@ref) if its rate function is